-Legacy Christian Academy has the following policy involving threats, (verbal, graphic, digital, or written), and/or possession of a weapon, explosive, incendiary, or dangerous substance/item on school property or at a school function.
-Our school's first responsibility is the protection of all of its students.
+Legacy Christian Academy has the following policy involving threats (verbal, graphic, digital, or written), and/or possession of a weapon, explosive, incendiary, or dangerous substance/item on school property or at a school function.
+Our school's first responsibility is the protection of all of our students, staff and faculty.
 Therefore, if a student brings a weapon to school, or to a school function, or has a weapon in his/her possession, the school will suspend the student pending a hearing to determine the student's continued enrollment.
 Parents are advised that the school will contact the local police or appropriate authorities, and will note in the student's permanent record that he/she was suspended for possession of a weapon on school premises or at a school function.
 Possession includes, but is not limited to, having a weapon in a locker, book bag, purse, or vehicle.

-If the school determines that a threat of violence is credible or specific, the administration will report the threat to the student and/or staff member threatened.
-The school will also report the threat to the student's parents and appropriate authorities.
+If there is a threat of violence directed toward another student or any staff member, and that threat is deemed to be credible, the administration will report the threat to the student and/or staff member threatened.
+If the threat is directed toward a student, the school will also report the threat to the his or her parents as well as the appropriate authorities.
+For purposes of this policy, credible means a reasonable belief or suspicion, determined at the sole discretion of school administration that the threat was or might be genuine or that the student was or might be capable of carrying out the threat.

 Students making such threats will be suspended.
-For purposes of this policy, credible means a reasonable belief or suspicion, determined at the sole discretion of school administration, that the threat was or might be genuine or that the student was or might be capable of carrying out the threat.
-The student's permanent record will reflect the suspension for making a threat of violence.
+Additionally, the student's permanent record will reflect the suspension for making a threat of violence.